lhcb/glossary/glossary/H.md

 ## HPD: Hybrid Photon Detectors {#HPD}

-A vacuum photodetector, that consists of vacuum photon tube and a pixel silicon detector.
+A vacuum photodetector, that consists of a vacuum photon tube and a pixel silicon detector.
 HPDs were used in the original LHCb design (Run 1 and Run 2).
 The radius of the HPD was 72 mm with 8192 pixels, that were combined into 1024 super-pixels, each 8 pixels size.